Neychok/wordpress/readme.md

 - Tasks from day 6

+	- Create a custom menu with a option (checkbox) that enables/disable filters from the previous task

 	- Struggle #1: Had some problems with ajax, jquery and request handling but resolved them with some assistance from the vim-user sitting next to me.ⱼₖ

 - Started day 7 tasks